ad-m/github-push-action/README.md

 # GitHub Action for GitHub Push

-The GitHub Actions for pushing to GitHub repository local changes authorizing using GitHub token.
+The GitHub Actions for pushing local changes to Github using an authorized Github token.

-With ease:
+## Use Cases

-- update new code placed in the repository, e.g. by running a linter on it,
+- update new code placed in your repository, e.g. by running a linter on it,
-- track changes in script results using Git as archive,
+- track changes in script results using Git as an archive,
 - publish page using GitHub-Pages,
 - mirror changes to a separate repository.